 About Texas Children's HospitalSince 1954, Texas Children’s has been leading the charge in patient care, education and research to accelerate health care for children and women around the world.
 When you love what you do, it truly shows in the smiles of our patient families, employees and our numerous accolades such as being consistently ranked as the best children’s hospital in Texas, and among the top in the nation by U.S.News & World Report as well as recognition from Houston Business Journal as one of this city’s Best Places to Work for ten consecutive years.
 Texas Children’s comprehensive health care network includes our primary hospital in the Texas Medical Center with expertise in over 40 pediatric subspecialties; the Jan and Dan Duncan Neurological Research Institute (NRI); the Feigin Center for pediatric research; Texas Children’s Pavilion for Women, a comprehensive obstetrics/gynecology facility focusing on high-risk births; Texas Children’s Hospital West Campus, a community hospital in suburban West Houston; and Texas Children’s Hospital The Woodlands, a second community hospital opening in 2017.
 We have also created the nation’s first HMO for children, established the largest pediatric primary care network in the country and a global health program that is channeling care to children and women all over the world.
 Texas Children’s Hospital is also academically affiliated with Baylor College of Medicine, one of the largest, most diverse and successful pediatric programs in the nation.
 To join our community of 13,000 dedicated team members, visit texaschildrenspeople.org for career opportunities.
 You can also learn more about our amazing culture at infinitepassion.org.

-We are looking for the next addition to our Physician Assistant Fellowship Program.
+We are looking for the next addition to our Physician Assistant Fellowship Program at the Texas Medical Center.
 A great candidate is someone who wishes to gain hands-on skills in a dynamic learning environment, and can thrive in a busy academic hospital environment.
 Our fellowship provides continuous professional experience through inpatient management and independent performance of multiple surgical procedures.
 This job gives candidates the opportunity to use World Class standards and practices to participate in leading edge work, pioneering new protocols and methods.
 Candidates will consistently update their skills and knowledge relevant to pediatric practice as they incorporate evidence-based practice into their day-to-day role.

 Texas Children’s Hospital Surgical Physician Assistant Fellowship Program provides advanced pediatric surgical training to physician assistants.
 It is the first of its kind in the country to offer a 12-month didactic and clinical pediatric training program.
 Our fellowship ensures a unique opportunity to gain hands-on experience in a full spectrum of pediatric surgical subspecialties, and to become a leader in all areas of pediatric surgery.
 Surgical subspecialties include: congenital heart surgery, general pediatric surgery, neurosurgery, ophthalmology, otolaryngology, orthopedic surgery, plastic and reconstructive surgery, trauma, urology, and an innovative new addition, surgical hospitalists.